Sandushan/inexact-gradient-descent/README.md

 ## Requirements

 This code requires MATLAB software with optimization toolbox.
-In addition to that Jupytor Notebook environment with following python packages are required.
+In addition to that Jupyter Notebook environment with following python packages are required.
 - numpy
 - matplotlib
 - h5py